 An emergency situation could happen any time and lead to the loss of basic services, such as water and electricity, or life-threatening situations.

-Unless told otherwise by emergency services, during a major emergency you should always stay inside and tune into the local radio.
+Unless told otherwise by emergency services, during a major emergency you should always stay inside.
 In the case of a fire, evacuate the building.

 In an emergency we will:

 We work in partnership with other local public services and surrounding boroughs to produce emergency plans for North Central London.
 This Local Resilience Forum shares information on identified and assessed risks.

 Risks are identified and assessed to ensure London is prepared for emergencies.
 These risks are published in the London Risk Register, which helps us plan for local emergencies and update the risk register for Enfield.

 Some of the top risks in Enfield are:

 In an evacuation, transport will be provided to allocated rest centres.
 A rest centre offers shelter, amenities and information while the emergency is being dealt with.

 An emergency plan should be written or discussed with family members and include what to do if there is an emergency or you have to evacuate.

 You should keep the emergency plan in a safe place and give copies to your family.